 Years 12 and 13:

-Students in Year 12 and 13 are offered courses at ‘A' Level (new 2 year, linear courses) and subjects offered are: Art, Biology, Business Studies, Chemistry, English Literature, Film Studies, French, Geography, Government and Politics, History, Mathematics, Physics, Polish, Psychology, Religious Studies, Sociology, Italian, Russian and Spanish.
+Students in Year 12 and 13 are offered courses at ‘A' Level, the new 2 year, linear courses.
+The subjects offered are: Art, Biology, Business Studies, Chemistry, English Literature, French, Geography, Politics, History, Mathematics, Physics, Polish, Psychology, Religious Studies, Sociology, Italian and Spanish.

-There is also a vocational offer in the Sixth Form; a one year level 2 CACHE Child Development course (dependant on numbers); a two year level 3 OCR Extended Diploma in Health and Social Care which is worth 3 A levels and Performing Arts which is worth 2 A levels.
+There is also a vocational offer in the Sixth Form; a two year level 3 OCR Extended Diploma in Health and Social Care which is worth 3 A levels.

 In all year groups, the curriculum offered is enhanced by a wide variety of activities.
 Across the Key Stages these include: liturgical celebrations, retreats and sacramental practice; residential experiences; curriculum and work related visits; work experience; field courses; revision and master classes; opportunities to develop personal learning and thinking skills; school concerts and productions; ATC activities; fund raising; sports fixtures and links with other schools and universities.
 Careers, Family Life, Health, Enterprise, Work Related Education and British Values Education are delivered in all Key Stages in a cross curricular way and explicitly in Personal, Social and Health Education and RE.